manticoresoftware/manticoresearch/component-licenses/README.md

 https://cmake.org/

 Source files: Manticore Search project does not modify of redistribute any source files from this component.
-CLang is used to build Manticore Search packages.
+CMake is used to build Manticore Search packages.

 Copyright:
 ```